docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/creosote_bush.md

 - **height**: 300
 - **waterRequirement**: very low
 - **description**: One of the most drought-tolerant plants, can live over 10,000 years.
-- **adaptations**: Resinous coating on leaves prevents water loss,Toxins in soil prevent other plants from growing nearby (allelopathy),Small leaves reduce surface area for evaporation,Can survive with just 75mm of annual rainfall
+- **adaptations**: ["Resinous coating on leaves prevents water loss","Toxins in soil prevent other plants from growing nearby (allelopathy)","Small leaves reduce surface area for evaporation","Can survive with just 75mm of annual rainfall"]

 ## Relationships